An Improved Approximation Algorithm for Maximin Shares: The MMS Problem and its Properties

 \subsubsection{Bag Filling for Low Value Items}

-Ghodsi et al.~\cite{ghodsi2017fair} showed that if we normalize the valuation of agents so that $\mu_i^{n}(M)=1, \forall i\in N$ and $v_{ij} \leq \alpha, \forall i\in N, j\in M$, then we can find a $(1-\alpha)$-MMS allocation using the following simple \emph{bag filling procedure}: All items are unallocated in the beginning.
-Start with an empty bag $B$ and keep filling it with unallocated items until some agent $i$ values $B$ at least $(1-\alpha)$.
-Then, allocate $B$ to $i$ (choose $i$ arbitrarily if there are more such agents).
-Note that any remaining agent values $B$ at most one because before adding the last item to $B$ everyone values it less than $(1-\alpha)$ and adding one item will not increase the value of $B$ more than $\alpha$.
-Hence, the value of $B$ for any remaining agent is at most one.
-Since $v_i(M) \ge |N|, \forall i$ using Lemma~\ref{lem:avg}, there are enough items to satisfy all the agents with a bag that they value $(1-\alpha)$.
+Ghodsi et al.~\cite{ghodsi2017fair} showed that if we normalize the valuation of agents so that $\mu_i^{n}(M)=1, \forall i\in N$ and $v_{ij} \leq \beta, \forall i\in N, j\in M$, then we can find a $(1-\beta)$-MMS allocation using the following simple \emph{bag filling procedure}: All items are unallocated in the beginning.
+Start with an empty bag $B$ and keep filling it with unallocated items until some agent $i$ values $B$ at least $(1-\beta)$.
+Then, allocate $B$ to $i$ (choose $i$ arbitrarily if there are multiple such agents).
+Note that any remaining agent values $B$ at most one because before adding the last item to $B$ everyone values it less than $(1-\beta)$ and adding one item will not increase the value of $B$ more than $\beta$.
+We repeat this process for the set of unallocated items and the set of agents who have not allocated any bundle yet.
+Since $v_i(M) \ge |N|, \forall i$ using Lemma~\ref{lem:avg}, there are enough items to satisfy all the agents with a bag that they value $(1-\beta)$.